Compact Multi-Object Placement Using Adjacency-Aware Reinforcement Learning: Experimental Evaluation

 \subsubsection{\bfseries{Baseline 2}}

-In contrast to BL1, the main idea of BL2 is not to equally increase the layout's size, but to generate individual gaps between the current object and already placed table objects, to increase the compactness of the assembly.
-Therefore, we add the space required to open the gripper to the shape of the placing object, as shown from a top-down view in \figref{fig:gripper_footprint}\,a.
-Then, the two shapes are unified and inflated to add a safety margin. \figref{fig:gripper_footprint}\,b shows the resulting shape called the gripper footprint.
-The footprint is initially placed next to the preceding table object according to the assembly sequence.
-If any shapes overlap in this step, we calculate a movement vector \(\vec{m}\) to shift the current gripper footprint out of the collision.
-Given the footprint's centroid \(C_\text{p}\) and all centroids of the colliding shapes \(C_{\text{col},n}\), we calculate the movement vector \(\vec{m}\) as follows:
+In contrast to BL1, the main idea of \textbf{BL2} is to generate individual gaps based on the objects' shapes between the grasped object and already placed objects, to increase the compactness of the assembly.
+Therefore, we add the space required to open the gripper to the shape of the grasped object, as shown from a top-down view in \figref{fig:gripper_footprint}\,a.
+We then perform a union of the two shapes and inflate the resultant by \SI{1}{mm}, which adds a safety margin. \figref{fig:gripper_footprint}\,b shows the resulting shape called the gripper footprint.
+The footprint is initially placed next to the previously placed object according to the assembly sequence.
+If any shapes overlap in this step, we calculate an incremental movement vector \(\vec{m}_\text{inc}\) to shift the current gripper footprint out of collision.
+Given the footprint's centroid \(C_\text{f}\) and all centroids of colliding shapes \(C_{\text{col},i}\), we calculate the total movement vector \(\vec{m}\) as follows:

-where \(i\) is the increment step, \(n\) is the shape number, and \(N_\text{col}\) is the number of collision shapes.
-The footprint is moved until no shapes overlap anymore, and a suitable placement location is found, as shown in \figref{fig:gripper_footprint}\,b.
-For execution, all objects are sequentially placed on the table. \figref{fig:evaluation}\,d depicts an exemplary placement result of BL2.
+where \(j\) is the increment iterator, \(N_\text{inc}\) is the amount of movement increments, \(\psi\) is the increment step size, \(i\) is the collision shape number \((i \in \{1,...,N_{\text{col},j})\), and \(N_{\text{col},j}\) is the amount of shapes the footprint is colliding with.
+Note that \(N_{\text{col},j}\) depends on the current increment \(j\), because we move the footprint until no shapes overlap anymore, to determine the suitable placement location, as shown in \figref{fig:gripper_footprint}\,b.
+Also, note that \figref{fig:gripper_footprint}\,b depicts solely one collision shape \(C_{\text{col},1}\). \figref{fig:evaluation}\,d shows an exemplary placement result of BL2.

+To receive comparable results among all approaches and the ablation, we assign a randomly generated grasp yaw angle \(\theta_{\text{grasp}} \in [-\SI{90}{\degree},+\SI{90}{\degree}]\) to each object.
+During all experiments, \(\theta_{\text{grasp}}\) determines the object specific grasp.
+For action execution of each baseline, we use an inverse kinematics pipeline to generate collision-free motions to the placement targets computed by the baselines.
+Since the performance of BL1 depends on the scaling factor \(\alpha_\text{b}\), we experimentally determined the smallest scaling factor (\(\alpha_\text{b}\)\,=\,\(1.3\)) where no collisions appeared during the execution of all assemblies.
+For BL2, we experimentally determined an increment step size of \(\psi\)\,=\,\SI{3}{mm}.